UCLA vs. Fresno State NCAA Football Odds, Plays and Insights | September 18, 2021

 Fresno State Stats and Trends

-- In their most recent outing against the Cal Poly Mustangs, the Bulldogs won by a final score of 63-10, covering the spread as 32.5-point favorites.
+- So far this season Fresno State is undefeated against the spread.

-- This season, the Bulldogs won ATS in their only game as an underdog of 11 points or more.
+- This year, the Bulldogs won ATS in their only game as an underdog of 11 points or more.

-- Fresno State's games this season have hit the over on two of four set point totals (50%).
+- Fresno State's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Fresno State is 4-0 against the spread and 2-1 overall when the team scores more than 18.5 points.
+- When Fresno State puts up more than 18.5 points, it is 3-0 against the spread and 2-1 overall.

-- In games that Fresno State totals more than 324.0 yards, the team is 4-0 against the spread and 2-1 overall.
+- When Fresno State picks up over 324.0 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Bulldogs have turned the ball over five times this season, two more turnovers than the Bruins have forced (3).
+- This season the Bulldogs have turned the ball over five times, two more than the Bruins' takeaways (3).

 UCLA Top Players

-- This year, Dorian Thompson-Robinson has put up 390 passing yards (195.0 yards per game) while going 19-for-35 (54.3% completion percentage) and throwing four touchdowns and one interception.
-He has added 21 rushing yards on 16 carries, averaging 10.5 yards per game.
+- Dorian Thompson-Robinson leads his team with 390 passing yards (195.0 per game) and has a 54.3% completion percentage (19-of-35), throwing four touchdown passes and one interception.
+He also has 21 rushing yards on 16 carries, averaging 10.5 yards per game.

-- Zach Charbonnet has racked up a team-high 223 rushing yards (111.5 yards per game) and scored four touchdowns.
-He has added two catches for 49 yards (24.5 receiving yards per game).
+- Zach Charbonnet has 17 carries for a team-high 223 rushing yards (111.5 per game) and four touchdowns.
+He also has two catches for 49 receiving yards (24.5 per game).

 - Brittain Brown has run for 174 yards on 30 carries (87.0 yards per game), with two touchdowns on the ground this year.

-- This season Greg Dulcich has four catches and leads the team with 132 yards (66.0 per game) while hauling in one touchdown.
+- This season Greg Dulcich has four receptions for a team-high 132 receiving yards (66.0 per game) and one touchdown.

-- Kazmeir Allen has tacked on four receptions for 92 yards and one touchdown.
+- Kazmeir Allen's stat line this year shows four catches for 92 yards and one touchdown.
+He averages 46.0 receiving yards per game.

-- Kyle Philips has collected 61 yards on four receptions with one touchdown, averaging 30.5 yards per game.
+- This season Kyle Philips has caught four passes for 61 yards and one touchdown, averaging 30.5 receiving yards per game.

 Fresno State Top Players

-- Ronnie Rivers has run for a team-high 98 yards on 27 attempts (49.0 yards per game) and zero touchdowns.
-He also has 85 receiving yards on six catches (42.5 yards per game) and one touchdown.
+- Ronnie Rivers has picked up a team-best 98 rushing yards (49.0 per game) and zero touchdowns.
+He has added six receptions for 85 yards (42.5 yards per game) and one TD.

-- Jordan Mims has run for 85 yards on 11 carries (42.5 yards per game), with one touchdown on the ground this year.
+- Jordan Mims has rushed for 85 yards on 11 carries (42.5 yards per game), with one touchdown on the ground this year.

-- Jalen Cropper has 10 catches, leading his team with 136 yards (68.0 ypg) while hauling in two touchdowns this season.
+- Jalen Cropper has 10 catches and paces his team with 136 receiving yards (68.0 ypg) while scoring two touchdowns.

 - Josh Kelly has hauled in eight catches for 126 yards (63.0 yards per game).